Our top pick for

 TTM: trailing 12 months

-There are currently 246,253 Powell Industries shares held short by investors – that's known as Powell Industries's "short interest".
-This figure is 12.5% down from 281,410 last month.
+There are currently 269,399 Powell Industries shares held short by investors – that's known as Powell Industries's "short interest".
+This figure is 22.6% up from 219,715 last month.

 There are a few different ways that this level of interest in shorting Powell Industries shares can be evaluated.

-A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against Powell Industries.
+Such a low SIR usually points to an optimistic outlook for the share price, with fewer people currently willing to bet against Powell Industries.

 Find out more about how you can short Powell Industries stock.

-While Powell Industries's payout ratio might seem low, this can signify that Powell Industries is investing more in its future growth.
+While Powell Industries's payout ratio might seem fairly standard, it's worth remembering that Powell Industries may be investing much of the rest of its net profits in future growth.

 Powell Industries, Inc. , together with its subsidiaries, designs, develops, manufactures, sells, and services custom-engineered equipment and systems for the distribution, control, and monitoring of electrical energy.
 The company's principal products include integrated power control room substations, custom-engineered modules, electrical houses, medium-voltage circuit breakers, monitoring and control communications systems, motor control centers, and bus duct systems, as well as traditional and arc-resistant distribution switchgears and control gears.
 Its products have application in voltages ranging from 480 volts to 38,000 volts; and are used in oil and gas refining, offshore oil and gas production, petrochemical, liquid natural gas terminals, pipeline, terminal, mining and metals, light rail traction power, electric utility, pulp and paper, and other heavy industrial markets.
 It also provides value-added services, such as spare parts, field service inspection, installation, commissioning, modification and repair, retrofit and retrofill components for existing systems, and replacement circuit breakers for switchgear.
 The company has operations in the United States, Canada, the Middle East, Africa, the Far East, Europe, Mexico, and Central and South America.
 Powell Industries, Inc.